LibSWBF2/SWBF2-.lvl-Extraction-Tools-for-Unity3D/README.md

 Extract assets contained within ```.lvl``` files to Unity.
 This project began as a fork of [Ben1138's modtools importer](https://github.com/Ben1138/Unity-SWBF2-Import), but diverged and conflicted so significantly that it made sense to separate it.
 It is one of the many projects under the [LibSWBF2](https://github.com/Ben1138/LibSWBF2) umbrella.

-Tested on MacOS Catalina, Ubuntu 18.04, and Windows 10.
+Tested on MacOS Catalina, Ubuntu 18.04, and Windows 10 with Unity 2021.2.7.

 ## Features
 - Import multiple .lvl files and automatically resolve references between them